TrackBuilder/trackbuilder.github.io/_updates/3_ForthUpdate-15-Sep-2020.md

 ---
-post_time: "15th Sep 2020:"
+post_time: "14th Sep 2020:"
 title: "Forth update.
-Wow, six months without updates.
-Processor component, some refactors, and planning to change the game to 3d!"
+Updates after six months.
+Food processor, lots of refactors, some new art, and planning to change the game to 3d!"
 excerpt: "2020-09-15 - Progress update"
 toc: true
 layout: posts